 [area] multiplies or divides model parameters as shown in the model parameters table.
 The presence of the OFF keyword forces the diode off during the first iteration of the DC operating point.
-The initial condition, [IC=<vd>], assigns an initial voltage to the junction in transient analysis if no operating point is done (or if the UIC flag is set).
+The initial condition, [IC=<vd>], assigns an initial voltage to the junction in transient analysis if no operating point is done (or if the UIC flag is set). <multiplier> is the number of parallel devices.

-.MODEL <model name> D ([model parameters])
+.MODEL < model name > D ([model parameters])